LautaroMartVillalba/L-Boot-API/README.md

 Are named with: the entity's name which is related and the sufix "Reposiroty" (ExampleRepository).
 ## Services
-Services have to implement and use the business logic in ALL custom methos created in the repositories, and the used default methods.
+Services have to implement and use the business logic in ALL custom methods created in the repositories, and the used default methods.

 Are named with: the repository's name which is related and replace the sufix "Repository" with "Service"(ExampleService).
 #### Business Logic
 Each custom and default methods that will used have to have an implementation that meets the following aspecs:
 - No blank data.
-- No emptu data.
+- No empty data.
 - If not interfere in DataBase: return (in a successful query) the received value, or (in a not successful query) a null or empty value.
 - if interfere in DataBase: return (in a correct and complete execution) a messagge that inform the successful task; or (in a incorrect or incomplete execution) an custom exception managed with ExceptionHandler.

 ##### ExceptionHandlers
-- ExceptionDTO: containg the exception parameters to return a specefic messagge (now just have one type String messagge).
+- ExceptionDTO: containg the exception parameters to return a specefic message (now just have one type String messagge).
 - Organization: for each entity will be one package with two packages -> Advice & Types
 Types: Exception classes for each problem will may be in the execution.
 Advice: Use `@RestControllerAdvice` and `@ExceptionHandler` to manage custom exceptions and return a customized message with ResponseEntity<> constructed by ExceptionDTO using Builder Pattern and a HttpStatus.